Lancaster County Library Meeting Room Policy

 Acceptance or rejection of user applications is at the discretion of the director/branch manager.

 Reservations may be made for monthly meetings one year in advance.
-All other meetings will be scheduled individually.
+All other meetings will be scheduled individually, and one at a time.
+For example, one cannot book a series of Mondays every week in advance.

-The contact person (an officer of the organization) requesting the use of the room shall be the person picking up the key, opening the room and the last to leave, ensuring lights are off and the building is secure.
-The key is to be returned immediately into the book drop.
+The contact person (an officer of the organization) requesting the use of the room shall be the person picking up the badge, opening the room, and the last to leave, ensuring lights are off and the building is secure.
+The badge is to be returned immediately to the book drop.

 Cancellations must be made by the contact person twenty-four hours before the time of a scheduled booking.